NBA Rumors: Aaron Gordon, Marcus Smart Emerge As Top Free Agency Targets For Pacers, ‘Sporting News’ Reports

 Sporting News’ Sean Deveney reported that the upcoming offseason would then be a crucial time for the Pacers’ management to make key moves that would improve their roster to the point of championship contention, or at least Eastern Conference contention, moving forward.

-Deveney cited unnamed league executives as saying that the Pacers are likely to be a major “player on the restricted free-agent market this summer.”
-He named Orlando Magic’ Aaron Gordon and Boston Celtics’ Marcus Smart as the Pacers’ top two free agent targets in July.
+Deveney cited unnamed league executives as saying that the Pacers are likely to be “a player on the restricted free-agent market this summer.”
+He named Orlando Magic froward Aaron Gordon and Boston Celtics guard Marcus Smart as the Pacers’ top two free agent targets in July.

 Gordon, 22, is currently having his best season so far in his four-year NBA career.
 The former Arizona standout is averaging 18.4 points, 8.3 rebounds, and 2.2 assists in 34.0 minutes per game for the Magic, which are all career-highs by far.